MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-item-requirements.md

 | Time             |                   |             |
 | Internal         |                   |             |

-## Creating item requirements
+## Create item requirements

-Item requirements can be accessed from within a Project from the **Plan** tab or from the **Item requirements** menu item under **Item tasks** within the **Project management and accounting** module.
+To create item requirements from within a Project, from the **Plan** tab or from the **Item requirements** menu item under **Item tasks** within the **Project management and accounting** module.

 The **Item requirements** form is a streamlined version of the **Sales order** form with required functions available in the ribbon.

 Previously, item requirements were always managed through a single sales order header.
 This is still generally the case where most item requirements will continue adding lines to a single header, even if all previous lines were invoiced.
-In certain situations, such as with multiple funding sources, there will be multiple headers created to have a unique header per funding source.
+In certain situations, such as with multiple funding sources, multiple headers are created to have a unique header per funding source.

-## Posting the packing slip for item requirements
+## Post the packing slip for item requirements

-When an item requirement has the packing slip posted, accounting entries are created to post the cost of the item and inventory is called to update the inventory state.
+When an item requirement's packing slip is posted, accounting entries are created to post the cost of the item and inventory is called to update the inventory state.

-Previously, it was not possible to cancel the packing slip of an item requirement.

 ### Item requirement cancellation feature

-With the 10.0.33 release, it is now possible to cancel a packing slip for item requirements.
-The **Enable packing slip cancellation for item requirements** feature released to preview in 10.0.33 and enables cancellation for item requirements.
+With the 10.0.33 release, you can cancel a packing slip for item requirements.
+To enable the cancellation for item requirements, use **Enable packing slip cancellation for item requirements**.

 The feature makes several changes including:

 - Enables packing slip cancellation for item requirements that are not connected to a production order or purchase order that had their packing slip posted while the feature was enabled.
-Connected item requirements and packing slips that were previously posted will continue to behave as if the feature was off.
+Connected item requirements and packing slips that were previously posted continue to behave as if the feature was off.
-- Newly posted packing slips for item requirements not connected to a production or purchase order will exhibit the new behavior covered here.
+- Newly posted packing slips for item requirements not connected to a production or purchase order exhibit the new behavior covered here.
 Item requirements connected to purchase orders will modify their posting behavior in a future feature enabling product receipt cancellation.
 - Changes how financial posting is done for stocked item requirements to closely resemble sales order postings.
 See table 1 below for more information.
 - Changes how inventory is posted for stocked items.
 See table 2 below.
 - Changes the behavior to have the line status of stocked item requirements with a posted packing slip as **delivered** instead of **invoiced**.
 - The **packing slip journal** can be now accessed from the item requirement form under the **Inquiries** menu for navigation to view and cancel the packing slip.
 - A new packing slip ID field has been added and the packing slip ID is visible in **Posted project transactions**  to filter the transactions and see the original transaction and reversal from the cancellation together

-- Additional entries for project cost will appear in posted project transactions and in general ledger.
+- Additional entries for project cost appear in posted project transactions and in general ledger.
 The project cost is posted initially during the packing slip posting, but then is reversed and posted again during invoicing.
 These amounts may be the same, or it can change if inventory has determined that project cost has changed.

-Additionally, the following functionality was added in the 10.0.35 release:
+The following functionality was added in the 10.0.35 release:

 - Adds support for packing slip cancellation in committed costs
 - Add support for packing slip cancellation in funding limits